hieu-lee/online-trading-card-game/README.md

 | Errors | `error` | Standardised error payloads |

 Each concrete payload (inside `data`) is documented in the Pydantic models in `message_protocol.py`.
 Refer to that file for the authoritative schema should you need to integrate an external client or perform automated testing.

+## .gitignore

+This file contains rules for Git to ignore certain files and directories.